 After you’ve migrated your SEO data and(/or) set up The SEO Framework (TSF) plugin, it’s time to start improving your pages.

-Within this tutorial, we’ll only be scratching the surface of on-page SEO optimization: meta optimization.
+In this tutorial, we’ll only be scratching the surface of on-page SEO optimization: meta optimization.

 Let TSF handle SEO for you